 April brought more nice weather and many more activities.
-At the beginning of the month, the new bike sharing service that is spreading through China made its debut on the campus at Mianyang Teachers College.
+At the beginning of the month, the new bike sharing service that is spreading through China made its debut on the campus.
 Each bike features a lock and a QR code.
 The bikes can be rented by the hour or paying a monthly fee, and when one is done using it, the bike can be left anywhere–and I do mean anywhere, even if it is some random place in the middle of the sidewalk or on the side of a busy street.

 I had bag of chocolate chips from the US and used them to bake some wonderful cookies, and at the same time made banana oat muffins and lemon bars.
 I brought them all in for students to taste while I explained the process of how to bake cookies.
 Sweet homemade treats go over well here, and I’m glad to continue sharing with them about the goodies we make in America.

 The nice spring weather has meant more activities outside, such as my continued participation in ultimate frisbee with a group for another college and exploring the city on my bike.
 There is a nice park downtown to enjoy, however in China, having a designated bike trail doesn’t necessarily mean I have that to myself.
 Sometimes the electric motorbikes ride in the same path.
 To keep the e-bikes out, apparently someone decided it would be a good idea to block the path, which also blocks the path for bicycles.
 I gave up and rode along the busy road for awhile because I was tired of dismounting my bike every 200 meters.